This blog may contain affiliate links. Read our disclosure policy for more info.

 When I finally made it to Salvador in my last weeks of traveling Brazil, I thought that I had a rough idea of what to expect.
 However, what I found was something completely different.
 Salvador’s African influence has really shaped this city and made it a unique place to visit.

-The small cobblestone streets and the old town built by the Spanish are now home to African dancers, traditional food stands, and shops that sell unique souvenirs.
+The small cobblestone streets and the old town built by the Portuguese are now home to African dancers, traditional food stands, and shops that sell unique souvenirs.
 This beautiful city really charmed me during my stay.

 But it’s not just the city that had me head over heels.
 In fact, there are lots of great beaches near Salvador filled with that typical Brazilian atmosphere.
 I’m talking about coconuts and caipirinhas on the beach!